-We can also assess you after your 6 week post-natal check up with your doctor.
+In addition to this, we also offer an extensive Post-Natal Physiotherapy service.
+We can also assess you after your 6-week post-natal check-up with your doctor.
 The many changes that your body undergoes during pregnancy continue during the first few post-natal months.
 To prevent problems such as incontinence, lumbar and pelvic instability from recurring later in life – or in another pregnancy – it is important to address them at this time.

 The Post-Natal Pelvic Floor

-Child birth can be traumatic to the pelvic floor.
-Tears to the pelvic floor can lead to weakness which in turn can cause urinary incontinence and pain on sexual intercourse.
+Childbirth can be traumatic for the pelvic floor.
+Tears in the pelvic floor can lead to weakness which in turn can cause urinary incontinence and pain during sexual intercourse.
 During your course of women’s health physiotherapy, we will assess any damage to your pelvic floor and provide treatment such as: